1015062E/howto/Loopback check issue when accessing Reporting Services.md

 Please follow the steps below to resolve the authentication issue related to the loopback check when accessing the Reporting Services URL.

-To resolve this problem, set the DisableStrictNameChecking registry entry to 1.
-Then use either of the following methods, as appropriate for your situation.
+## 1.Set the DisableStrictNameChecking registry entry to 1.
 ```ini
 Registry location: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters
 DWORD name: DisableStrictNameChecking